pdxiv/LuaScott/Adventure_Editor_Manual_(1981).md

 Another use for the INSERT command on actions is for making more space for the automatic actions.
 The automatic action entries must precede all player input actions.
 If there is no more room for auto-actions, the INSERT command can make room by inserting some blank lines before the player input actions.

-An example of INSERTing follows, following partial noun list:
+An example of INSERTing follows.
+Suppose you have the following partial noun list:

-Suppose you have the

-23

-SHELF
+    23:   SHELF

-24

-♦BOOK

-25
+    24:   \*BOOK

-CASSETTE
+    25:   CASSETTE

-26

-DISKETTE
+    26:   DISKETTE

-27

-DOG
+    27:   DOG

 If you wanted to add the synonym "*TAPE" to the noun "CASSETTE" the INSERT command could be used.
 The procedure goes as follows (all user input is underlined):

-Hit the "I" key from the main menu to enter sub-menu.
+Hit the "I" key from the main menu to enter the INSERT sub-menu.
 This message will be displayed:

-the INSERT

 What section of the database do you want to insert into:
 Actions, Verbs or Nouns